apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 and requires buy-in from the community and ecosystem and can take years to be adopted.

-Despite the very real disadvantage of thrift, we have previously theorized in [How Good is Parquet for Wide Tables (Machine Learning Workloads) Really?] that there is still room for significant performance improvements in Parquet footer parsing in Rust using the existing thrift format but improving the thrift
+Despite the very real disadvantage of tThrift, we have previously theorized in [How Good is Parquet for Wide Tables (Machine Learning Workloads) Really?] that there is still room for significant performance improvements in Parquet footer parsing in Rust using the existing thrift format but improving the thrift